What is an Ambulatory Wheelchair User?

 In medical terms, "ambulatory" simply means the ability to walk.
 Therefore, an ambulatory wheelchair user is someone who uses a wheelchair for mobility but has some level of ability to stand or walk in certain circumstances.

-For many of us, the wheelchair is not a "last resort" or a sign that we have "given up."
+For many of us, the wheelchair is not a 'last resort' or a sign of restriction.
 It is a tool.
 Just as someone might use reading glasses to see clearly, we use wheelchairs to navigate the world without debilitating pain, dangerous fatigue, or the risk of injury.

 The Statistics You Need to Know